Overview

 Pattern 3: Find top pools on a network

-The response wraps pools in a pools array with a page_info object.
+The response wraps rows in a results array (not pools).

 Pattern 4: Find pools for a specific token